résumé

 On the Client Solutions team, I developed room-scale interactive applications with data visualizations for the display wall and immersion room systems at IBM’s Watson Executive Briefing Centers, using C++, OpenGL, and g-speak, Oblong’s platform for spatial computing.
 I maintained libWebThing, a library which rendered web content in our applications using Chromium Embedded Framework.

-I created Node.JS bindings for libPlasma, g-speak’s realtime message passing framework, supporting both internal and customer usage.
-I developed Node.JS web applications for our customer which used those libPlasma bindings to configure, control, and debug our installed g-speak applications.
+I authored Node.JS bindings for libPlasma, g-speak’s realtime message passing framework, supporting both internal and customer usage.
+I developed Node.JS web applications for our customer which used those libPlasma bindings to configure, control, and debug our installed applications.

-I also drove the team’s adoption of Rust for developer tools and offline data processing pipelines, many of which used Rust bindings to libPlasma which I wrote for fun in my spare time.
+I also drove the team’s adoption of Rust for developer tools and offline data processing pipelines.
+I wrote and maintained Rust bindings to libPlasma for fun in my spare time.

 Software Engineer, FanMob (2013–2015)

-I was the sole engineer in a sports-oriented polling and advertising company of two people.
-I developed the user-facing web application and customer-facing embedding API, used by high-traffic sites like Bleacher Report.
+I was the sole engineer in a two person sports polling and advertising seed stage startup.
+I developed the author-facing web application and reader-facing embedding API, used by high-traffic sites like Bleacher Report.

 Web Developer, TuneWiki (2011–2013)

 I led the rewrite of TuneWiki’s song lyrics website from Wordpress to Laravel framework.
-I was also the primary developer of TuneWiki’s #1-ranked Spotify App, which rendered a song’s lyrics in sync with playback.
+I was also the primary developer of TuneWiki’s #1-ranked Spotify App, which rendered lyrics in sync with music playback.

 open source